 Or use it standalone (see production.ini).

 These are the .ini options available for Osiris:

 - Defaults to ‘localhost’.
 Optional.

 - The name of the database.
 Defaults to ‘osiris’.
 Optional.

 - The collection to store the tokens.
 Defaults to ‘tokens’.
 Optional.

 - The time in seconds that the token is valid.
 Defaults to 0 (unlimited).
 Optional.

 - The pyramid_who (repoze.who) .ini with the configuration of the authentication backends.
 Required.

-resource owner password credentials flow
+REST API for resource owner password credentials flow

 You can choose between two authentication backend plugins: pyramid_ldap and pyramid_who.